miqo12332/Capstone-Project/Backend/EMAIL_SETUP.md

 EMAIL_FROM=StepHabit <no-reply@yourdomain.com>
 ```

 `EMAIL_FROM` should be a verified sender in your Resend account.
-If either variable is missing, registration and resend requests will return an error before creating or updating user verification records.
+If either variable is missing in production, email delivery will fail.
+In local/non-production environments, the app will log the email payload to the server console so you can continue testing without a live Resend key.

 ## Delivery notes
 - Verification codes expire after 15 minutes.